-This study used a matched-groups design (matching on age, gender, service delivery area, and have 6 months of coverage) combined with regression-based adjusted analyses to compare a group of 104 residents living at properties at Prospera Housing Community Services with coverage by Superior HealthPlan (herein referred to at Prospera+Superior) to a matched group of 104 residents who did not live at Prospera Housing Community Services and only had coverage by Superior HealthPlan (herein referred to as Superior Only).
-Prior to the regression analysis, participants in the Prospera+Superior group were matched with similar individuals from the Superior group, to develop a comparable control group.
-These groups were matched on demographics (age, gender service delivery area), any dual coverage (e.g., Medicaid-Medicare coverage), and member product (e.g., Star+Plus).
+This study used a matched-groups design (matching on age, gender, service delivery area, and having 6 months of coverage) combined with regression-based adjusted analyses to compare a group of 104 residents living at properties at Prospera Housing Community Services with coverage by Superior HealthPlan (herein referred to at Prospera+Superior) to a matched group of 104 residents who did not live at Prospera Housing Community Services and only had coverage by Superior HealthPlan (herein referred to as Superior Only).
+Prior to the regression analysis, participants in the Prospera+Superior group were matched with similar individuals from the Superior only group, to develop a comparable control group.
+These groups were matched on demographics (age, gender service delivery area), any dual coverage (e.g., Medicaid-Medicare coverage).